pingcap/docs-cn/sql-statements/sql-statement-explain.md

 * Both the format of `EXPLAIN` and the potential execution plans in TiDB differ substaintially from MySQL.
 * TiDB does not support the `FORMAT=JSON`  or `FORMAT=TREE` options.
-* TiDB does not currently support `EXPLAIN` for insert statements.

 ### `EXPLAIN FOR CONNECTION`